Zhi-Feng-Zhang/DALCC/README.md

-# DALCC
-Official codes for 'Domain Adversarial Learning for Color Constancy'.
+#  Official codes for 'DALCC: Domain Adversarial Learning for Color Constancy'.

 Code will be  available after the IJCAI-2022 meeting.